Contrathetix/PatternRecognitionCourseProject/README.md

 ## PatternRecognitionCourseproject
 Practical assignment required for a course.
 Requires the training data from the course, but the code might work with also other data that is in a similar format.
 The code was developed in GNU Octave, and later edited in Matlab, so should work in both, hopefully.

-For example, the code was imlemented and tested with the training data in folder:
+For example, the code was implemented and tested with the training data in folder:

     /training_data